eselimnl/dima/docs/source/results.md

 ```

 # 4.1.
-Section 1 - Summary
+Summary

-A summary of information about the query: request ID, submission parameters, the total number of sequences in the alignment, and the number of low support positions.
+Summary information ([Figure 4.1](Figure-4)) that is general to the input alignment and specific to a given *k-mer* position.
+- alignment length
+- download results
+- query name
+- support threshold
+- position support
+- distinct variants
+- position entropy
+- selected position

 # 4.2.
-Section 2 - Sequence diversity
+Sequence diversity

 Entropy values indicate the level of variability at the corresponding *k-mer* positions, with zero representing completely conserved positions.
-Plots provide a holistic view of the diversity and are responsive and interactive (one can easily hover and see the approximate entropy value of the hovered position).
+Plot [(Figure 4.2)](Figure-4) provide a holistic view of the diversity and are responsive and interactive (one can easily hover and see the approximate entropy value of the hovered position).

 ```{note}
 For a benchmark, the peak absolute entropy of 9.2 and total variants of 98% were observed for HIV-1 clade B [(Hu et al., 2013)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0059994).